Freedom of religion in Slovakia: Societal attitudes

 NGOs and unregistered religious groups report that they have had difficulties altering negative public attitudes towards smaller, unregistered religious organizations, because of the social stigma associated with not having the same legal benefits accorded to registered religions.

 NGOs report that there is significant online hate speech towards Muslims and refugees.
 Local NGOs have distributed anti-Muslim literature to churches in Slovakia.
 Representatives of the Muslim community have stated that they live in fear, and that they do not publicize the locations of the prayer rooms so as not to inflame public opinion.
 In 2018, a man committed a knife attack at a kebab shop in Banska Bystrica while shouting anti-Muslim slurs.
 He was convicted in 2019 and sentenced to 4 years in prison, reduced from an original charge of 21 years.

 Some Christian groups and other organizations characterized in the press as far-right have issued statements praising the World War II-era fascist government responsible for the deportation of thousands of Jews to Nazi death camps, and they continued to organize gatherings where participants displayed symbols of the World War II-era fascist First Slovak Republic.

 According to a 2019 study carried out by the European Commission, 13 percent of Slovakians believe that discrimination based on religion is widespread while 74 percent said that it was rare.
 84 percent stated that they would be comfortable with having a head of state that belonged to a religion other than the country's majority religion.
 A survey conducted by the Public Affairs Institute found that nearly 60 percent of respondents would oppose a Muslim family moving into their neighborhood, and that 17 percent felt similarly about the prospect of a Jewish family moving in.
-Sociologists and representatives of the Jewish community have stated that they believe anti-Semitic statements to be on the rise as of 2019, citing increases in anti-Semitic vandalism as well as the increasing popularity of the L'SNS.
+Sociologists and representatives of the Jewish community have stated that they believe antisemitic statements to be on the rise as of 2019, citing increases in antisemitic vandalism as well as the increasing popularity of the L'SNS.